abhijain1216/Northwind-Traders-Business-Performance-Data-Analysis/README.md

 # Northwind Traders Business Performance & Data Analysis (Power BI & PostgreSQL)
 ### *Project Objective*

-The objective of this project is to analyze **Northwind Traders' sales data** and develop an interactive **Power BI dashboard** to provide a clear understanding of the company’s performance in key areas, including:
+The objective of this project is to analyze **Northwind Traders' sales data**, develop interactive dashboards, and provide insights on:

 1. Sales Trends
 2. Product Performance